Aubrey Ward

 Sir Aubrey Ernest Ward JP DL (17 April 1899 – 14 June 1987) was a British veterinarian, Liberal Party politician, Mayor of Slough, and Chairman of Buckinghamshire County Council.

 Background

 He was the son of Edward Alfred Ward.
 He was educated at the Royal Veterinary College, London.
 In 1919 he married Mary Jane Davidson Rutherford MB ChB.
 She died in 1979.
 They had one daughter.
-He was knighted in 1967.
+He was knighted in the 1967 Birthday Honours.

 Professional career

 He served in the War of 1914–18 as a Night Flying Officer in the Royal Flying Corps.
 In 1923 he opened a Veterinary practice which he went on to run until retiring in 1966.

 Political career

 He entered local government politics being elected to the Municipal Borough of Slough representing Upton Ward.
 In 1940 he was elected by the council to serve as Mayor of Slough.
 In 1941 he was elected by the council to sit as an Alderman.
 He continued to serve as the borough's Mayor until 1945.

-He was the unsuccessful Liberal candidate for the Eton and Slough division of Buckinghamshire at the 1945 General Election.
+He was the unsuccessful Liberal candidate for the Eton and Slough constituency in Buckinghamshire at the 1945 General Election.
 He did not stand for parliament again.